usds/us-forms-system/docs/getting-started/tutorial.md

   }
 ...
 ```
-Most properties that are passed to `uiSchema` are prefixed with `ui:`, and therefore need to be passed as a quoted string to `formConfig`.
+Most properties that are passed to `uiSchema` are prefixed with `ui:`, which means they need to be passed as a quoted string to `formConfig`.

 Go back to your browser window to see the form again.
 Because you overrode the default label text by adding `'ui:title': 'Street'` to your `formConfig`, your label text has changed from "street" to "Street".